 Following is a synopsis of the components' plans for the Department of Justice, including the nature of the agency activities in which excepted employees will be engaged.
-The attached Table 2 provides the total number of employees in the component on-board when the plan was implemented; the total number of component employees excepted from furlough under each of the recognized exceptions; and the agency's legal basis for each of its determinations to except employees.
+The attached Table 2 provides the total number of employees in the component on-board when the plan was issued; the total number of component employees excepted from furlough under each of the recognized exceptions; and the agency's legal basis for each of its determinations to except employees.

-Sharing Technology (JIST): Accounts include the Department's Leadership and Senior Policy/Management Offices.
+• General Administration (GA)/Working Capital Fund (WCF)/Justice Information Sharing Technology (JIST): Accounts include the Department's Leadership and Senior Policy/Management Offices.
 This includes Presidential Appointees, who are not subject to furlough by virtue of their appointment status, while a sizeable number of employees in these organizations will be furloughed.
 The excepted employees will provide overall Departmental leadership and policy management for ongoing operations that protect life and property and for other excepted activities during the lapse of appropriations.

 The GA account also funds a portion of the functions and staff of the Justice Management Division (JMD).
 The excepted GA-funded JMD employees will provide Department-wide direction for staffs providing support for ongoing operations that protect life and property; direct support, including IT support, for Department-wide operations that protect life and property; and building security at the Main Justice Building.
-The Working Capital Fund is funded by reimbursements from a variety of sources, but primarily from sources that are appropriated annually and would not be available if there is a lapse in appropriations; therefore, only JMD employees performing excepted functions are excepted from furloughs.
+The Working Capital Fund (WCF) is funded by reimbursements from a variety of sources, but primarily from sources that are appropriated annually and will not be available if there is a lapse in appropriations; many of these functions will be curtailed during the lapse.
 In addition, a number of JMD employees are funded by the Three Percent Fund for debt collection, which is not subject to annual appropriation, and thus these employees may continue to work during a lapse in appropriations.